-NOTE: You will receive a pop-up notification asking if you are sure you wish to delete.
+NOTE: You receive a pop-up notification asking if you are sure you wish to delete.

 Step 2.
 Click the Delete button to completely remove from the platform.

-NOTE: You will not be able to recover this document from the platform after deleting.
+NOTE: You are not able to recover this document from the platform after deleting.